Report: FAA needs to better address increase in lasers targeting airplanes - NewsBreak

 Currently, the FAA asks pilots to fill out a questionnaire after each laser incident but it’s voluntary and lengthy.

-The report said FAA received responses for only 12 percent of incidents in one year.
+The report said FAA received responses for only 12% of incidents in one year.

 It also calls for FAA to improve how it shares information about incidents with law enforcement and to provide more complete information on laser incidents in its reports to Congress.